diegoldnascimento/nvim/README.md

 ### LSP

-- [lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim) - Collection of functions that will help you setup Neovim's LSP client, so you can get IDE-like features with minimum effort.
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Nvim supports the Language Server Protocol (LSP), which means it acts as a client to LSP servers and includes a Lua framework `vim.lsp` for building enhanced LSP tools.
 - [lspsaga](https://github.com/nvimdev/lspsaga.nvim?tab=readme-ov-file) - Improves the Neovim built-in LSP experience.
 - [outline.nvim](https://github.com/hedyhli/outline.nvim) - A sidebar with a tree-like outline of symbols from your code, powered by LSP.